-Mariajosé Bosanko is currently a first-year PhD student in Communication Sciences and Disorders.
-She has an MA in Language Literacy and Sociocultural studies with an emphasis in Bilingual Education from The University of New Mexico and an MA in Communication Sciences and Disorders from LSU.
+Mariajosé Bosanko is currently a third-year Ph.D. student in Communication Sciences and Disorders.
+She has an MA in Language Literacy and Sociocultural Studies with an emphasis in Bilingual Education from The University of New Mexico and an MA in Communication Sciences and Disorders from LSU.
 Additionally, she works as a speech-language pathologist for East Baton Rouge Parish School System.
 Mariajosé is originally from Mexico City.
-Her research interest include: simultaneous and sequential bilingual language development, child speech and language disorders within bilingual and second language learning contexts, and evaluation of speech and language assessment tools when working with bilingual individuals and speakers of Spanish-influenced English.
+Her research interest include: simultaneous and sequential bilingual language development, child speech and language disorders within bilingual and second language learning contexts, and evaluation of speech and language assessment tools when working with bilingual individuals and speakers of Spanish-influenced English

-Deirdre Larsen is a first-year doctoral student in the Department of Communication Disorders at Louisiana State University under the mentorship of Dr. Melda Kunduk.
+Deirdre Larsen is a fourth-year doctoral student in the Department of Communication Disorders at Louisiana State University under the mentorship of Dr. Melda Kunduk.
 She earned a Bachelor of Science degree in 2014 from the University of Montevallo and a Master of Arts degree in 2017 from Louisiana State University.
-Deirdre received extensive training in pediatric feeding and swallowing disorders at the LSU Pediatric Feeding Clinic as well as training in adult voice and swallowing disorders at the Our lady of the Lake Voice Center.
-She is currently completing her clinical fellowship at the Our Lady of the Lake Voice Center where she provides service to adults with voice and swallowing disorders and to individuals with cleft palate or other craniofacial anomalies.
-Deirdre’s research focuses on health and disease of special populations as it relates to feeding and swallowing disorders.
-Current research includes assessment and treatment approaches for tongue-tie, the influence of gastroesophageal reflux on the infant gut microbiome, and sensory changes in head and neck cancer patients undergoing radiation.
-Deirdre is also the instructor for Introduction to Communication Disorders.
+Deirdre is a certified clinician providing service to adults with voice and swallowing disorders at the Our lady of the Lake Voice Center.
+She previously evaluated resonance and speech sound production in children at the Our Lady of the Lake Cleft and Craniofacial Clinic.
+Deirdre’s research focuses on the health and disease of individuals with swallowing disorders.
+Current research includes optimization of treatment outcomes in head and neck cancer patients by relating radiation toxicities, patient characteristics, and physiological and functional outcomes in swallowing, taste, and cough.
+Deirdre is also the primary instructor for Introduction to Communication Disorders (COMD 2081).